KSNxd/FirstRepo/README.md

 # FirstRepo
 This is my first github repository..lol
 <br>
 Author of the repo is KSN.
+(LMAOOO)